On the mixed-model analysis of covariance in cluster-randomized trials: Simulation Study

-For all scenarios, we simulate $10,000$ data sets.
-We estimate the average treatment effect (the true $\Delta^*$ is 0 for Scenarios 1 and 3 and 1.2 for Scenario~2) by the mixed-model unadjusted estimator, the mixed-model ANCOVA estimator, as well as the cluster-level ANCOVA estimator.
-The mixed-model unadjusted estimator is obtained from the mixed-model ANCOVA estimator but with no adjustment for covariates.
-Both the mixed-model and cluster-level ANCOVA models adjust for $X$ in Scenarios 1 and 3 and further $\{X, S\}$ in Scenario 2.
-For each estimator, we consider the following performance metrics: bias, empirical standard error, averaged model-based standard error, coverage probability of the 95\% confidence intervals (constructed using a normal approximation and the model-based standard error), and relative efficiency \textit{vs.} the mixed-model unadjusted estimator.
+For all scenarios in both simulation studies, we used $10,000$ repetitions. { In the first simulation study, we estimate the average treatment effect (the true $\Delta^*$ is 0 for all scenarios) by the mixed-model unadjusted, ANCOVA1, and ANCOVA2 estimators.
+The mixed-model unadjusted estimator is obtained from the mixed-model ANCOVA1 estimator but with no adjustment for covariates.
+The mixed-model ANCOVA1 and ANCOVA2 estimators adjust for the covariate $X_{ij}$.} For each estimator, we consider the following performance metrics: bias, empirical standard error, averaged robust standard error, averaged model-based standard error, coverage probability of the 95\% confidence intervals (constructed using a normal approximation with the robust or model-based standard error), and relative efficiency versus the mixed-model unadjusted estimator. {In the second simulation study, we estimate the average treatment effect (the true $\Delta^*$ is 0) using six working models: mixed-model ANCOVA1 and ANCOVA2, individual-level ANCOVA1 and ANCOVA2, and cluster-level ANCOVA1 and ANCOVA2.
+The first four working models adjust for $\{X_{ij}, S_i\}$, while the last two working models adjust for $\{\overline{X}_i^o, S_i\}$.
+In the second simulation study, we consider the same performance metrics as in the first simulation study except that we drop the averaged model-based standard error and coverage probability, and use the relative efficiency versus the mixed-model ANCOVA1 (instead of the unadjusted) estimator. }

-\subsection{Simulation Results}
+\subsection{Simulation results}

-Table~\ref{table:simulation} summarizes the simulation results.
-All estimators have negligible bias and nominal coverage probability for the true average treatment effect across Scenarios 1 to 3.
-Matching our analytical derivations, the mixed-model ANCOVA estimator is unbiased in Scenarios 1 and 2, where its working model is misspecified, and in Scenario 2, when stratified randomization is considered.
-With a larger number of clusters ($m=200$), the model-based standard error for mixed-model ANCOVA matches the empirical standard error.
-When $m=20$, all estimators have 0-3\% under-coverage due to the finite-sample bias of normal-based confidence intervals in CRTs; the under-coverage can be alleviated, for example, by considering a $t$-distribution with heavier tails.
+Table~\ref{table:simulation1} summarizes the results of the first simulation study.
+For all three mixed-model estimators, although their working models are misspecified, they have negligible bias and nominal coverage probability for the true average treatment effect across Scenarios 1 to 3, thereby illustrating their robustness. {With a larger number of clusters ($m=200$), the robust standard errors for all estimators match their empirical standard errors.
+The model-based standard error for mixed-model ANCOVA1 is also valid in Scenario 1 where $\pi=0.5$, which confirms our theoretical results, while the model-based standard error for the mixed-model ANCOVA2 estimator may not always match the empirical standard error.} When $m=20$, all estimators have 0-4\% under-coverage due to the finite-sample bias of normal-based confidence intervals in CRTs; the under-coverage can be alleviated, for example, by considering a $t$-distribution with heavier tails \citep{li2016evaluation}.